 Taking your blood pressure with the wrong cuff size is the #1 biggest mistake that affects blood pressure readings.
 If the cuff is too big, you’ll get an artificially high reading; if it’s too small, you’ll get an artificially low reading.

 Your palm should be facing up and your arm should be supported and horizontal at the level of the midpoint of your sternum (chest bone) which is at the approximate level of the right atrium of your heart.

 It may be necessary to place a pillow under your arm or adjust the chair or table to achieve the correct position.

 Rest quietly and comfortably for 5 minutes prior to taking your blood pressure.
 Activities, such as exercise or eating, will affect your reading.

 Sit comfortably with your legs uncrossed, feet flat on the floor, with your back and arm supported to avoid a higher reading.

-BEWARE!
-If you’re older, have symptoms or are on a drug regimen that cause you to get dizzy or lightheaded, have your blood pressure checked routinely in both the seated and standing positions.
+If you’re older and have symptoms or are on a drug regimen that cause you to get dizzy or lightheaded, have your blood pressure checked routinely in both the seated and standing positions.

 5. Muscle Tension

 Stress and anxiety can cause muscle tension which can increase your blood pressure.
 Meditate for 10 minutes and practice slow, deep breathing to relax.